drkujawa21/virtualEcosystem/README.md

 Day 4:
 Didnt get as much work done.
 Next goal is to figure out how to store each specimen and differentiate them from each other.
 A possible solution is to give each specimen a coordinate pair (ex. [row, col]).

+Day 5:
+Swapped to using unordered_map.
+Very helpful.
+Trying to figure out how to store map.txt into an unordered_map.
+Left off at main.cpp, continue work on Map.h.
+Pretty sure Species.h can wait for now.

+Day 6:
+Not much work.
+Day off lol.
+Need to figure out how to compare a char to other chars (if char is equal to " " or not).